-Signing-on fees paid by the club to the player will generally be deductible, but may be spread over the period of the contract in accordance with section 23H since the services rendered to the club by the player will be performed in future years of assessment.
+Signing-on fees paid by the club to the player will generally be deductible, but may be spread over the period of the contract under section 23H since the services rendered to the club by the player will be performed in future years of assessment.

-As a signing-on fee is paid to a player to entice the player to become a contracted player, that is, an employee, signing-on fees will constitute remuneration and as such be subject to employees' tax.
+Since a signing-on fee is paid to a player to entice the player to become a contracted player, that is, an employee, signing-on fees will constitute remuneration and will be subject to employees' tax.

-In the event that a contract with a club has ended or has been transferred before the expiry of the contract period, the balance of the signing-on fees will be deductible during the period when such contract ends or the transfer takes place.
+If a player's contract with a club has ended or has been transferred before the expiry of the contract period, the balance of the signing-on fees will be deductible in the period when such contract ends or the transfer takes place.
 The income tax implications relating to the signing-on fees received by sportspersons are discussed in 5.3.